Why We Comply:

 This policy doesn't prohibit normal business hospitality, so long as it is reasonable, appropriate, modest, and bona fide corporate hospitality, and if its purpose is to improve our company image, present our products and services, or establish cordial relations.

-Must not beintended to improperly influence.
+Gifts & Hospitality must always be approved at the appropriate level of Company management.
+It must not be intended to improperly influence.
 Associates should always assess the purpose behind any hospitality or entertainment & consider how the recipient is likely to view the hospitality.
 Similarly, associates must also decline any invitation or offer of hospitality or entertainment when made with the actual or apparent intent to influence their decisions.

 In some cultures/ countries, it may be seen as an insult to reject a gift, and refusals may adversely affect business relationships.
 In these circumstances, and if the gift is anything other than the moderate, the gift should be reported to the reporting manager who will decide whether such a gift can be retained or returned.
 If your reporting manager is uncertain, s/he should seek clarification from his/her relevant HR contact.

 Gifts & Hospitality can put the Company at risk if used to facilitate unethical business practices.
 The Company will comply with the Anti-Corruption & Bribery Policy & Code of Conduct when giving & receiving gifts and / or hospitality.
 These procedures must be followed by assocaites.